Misaki0625/PCSC-EigenvalueProblems/README.md

 This programme enables the configuration as an input flow from command line, which increases its flexibility and efficiency without recompilation.

-Besides, it supports double and complex matrix computation using all methods in template, though, some of methods are not applicable.
+Besides, it supports double and complex matrix computation using all methods in template, though, some of them are not applicable for now.
 The summary of all methods are listed in the table:

 |     | double | complex | tolerance | full rank | shift |